 What Are the Potential Benefits of Human-Grade Dog Food?

-The primary benefits of human-grade dog food are hydration, additional nutrient intake and a potential for improved digestion.
-“Human-grade food or whole food, that is gently cooked, can provide a high level of nutrients and hydration for your dog,” according to Dr. Ostermeier.
+The purported benefits of human-grade dog food are hydration, additional nutrient intake and a potential for improved digestion.
+“Human-grade food or whole food, that is gently cooked, can provide a high level of nutrients and hydration for your dog,” according to Dr. Ostermeier, DVM, a veterinary spokesperson at Figo Pet Insurance.
 Plus, there’s much less processing done to human-grade dog food than kibble or canned food.
 (Technically, cooking counts as processing.
 Most human-grade brands state their meals are minimally processed.)

 JustFoodForDogs, a human-grade brand, organized a study to compare their menu to commercial kibble.
 The results indicate their formulas were “up to 40 percent more digestible” compared to dry food.
 Dogs in the study also absorbed more nutrients when they ate JustFoodForDogs meals.